On this page

 Media release 15 February 2023: Initial recovery mobilisation fund to help farmers and growers hit by Cyclone Gabrielle

-Groups able to offer immediate farm support
+Groups able to offer farmer and grower support

-Farmers, growers, and whenua Māori owners needing immediate support are encouraged to contact sector groups or their local Rural Support Trust.
+Farmers, growers, and whenua Māori owners needing support are encouraged to contact sector groups or their local Rural Support Trust.

 You can freephone the Rural Support Trust on 0800 RURAL HELP (0800 78 72 54).